-Time stood still for Mahershala Ali as he accepted his 2017 Oscar for Best Supporting Actor—and he still gets "choked up about it."
+Time stood still for Mahershala Ali as he accepted his first Oscar — and he still gets "choked up about it."

-Ali, who won the award for his performance in Moonlight, reflects on the life-changing moment for A.frame's "Behind the Oscars Speech" series, calling it "one of the most special things I've ever experienced."
+Ali, who won Best Supporting Actor at the 89th Oscars for his performance in Moonlight, reflects on the life-changing moment in A.frame's "Behind the Oscars Speech" series, calling it "one of the most special things I've ever experienced."

 "Just to see so many people out there that I admire and love and appreciate and have been inspired by, like, clapping for me and for our film, I still can get choked up about it," he shares.
 "I'm a little speechless now.
 This is how I felt, speechless."